Coronavirus (COVID-19) Community Updates

 - Beginning Monday, March 23, the Planning & Development staff will be working remotely.
 Staff will respond to phone messages and requests submitted online through the MyGov system via the "Forms & Permits" link on the home page of the City website

-- The department is suspending Planning & Zoning Commission, Site Plan, Board of Adjustment and Architectural Review Board meetings until May; during the week of April 20, staff will reevaluate accepting applications for potential meetings in May.
+- The department is suspending Planning & Zoning Commission, Site Plan, Board of Adjustment and Architectural Review Board meetings until May; staff will reevaluate accepting applications for potential meetings in May.

 - Code enforcement services will be limited until further notice.